ptnam0700/MultiAgents-TravelPlanner/README.md

 ## Overview

-The AI Travel Itinerary Planner uses a LangGraph workflow to manage a set of agents that collaboratively process user inputs (e.g., destination, month, duration) to produce a detailed itinerary, activity suggestions, weather forecasts, packing lists, food/culture recommendations, useful links, and a chat interface.
-The system integrates with Ollama (for the `llama3.2` model) and the Google Serper API for web searches.
+The Vietnam Travel Planner uses a LangGraph workflow to manage a set of agents that collaboratively process user inputs (e.g., destination, month, duration) to produce a detailed itinerary, activity suggestions, weather forecasts, packing lists, food/culture recommendations, useful links, and a chat interface.

+**🌟 NEW: ChromaDB Vector Database Integration**
+The system now includes a ChromaDB vector database populated with hidden Vietnamese travel gems, local knowledge, and niche information from articles and blogs.
+This enables authentic, local recommendations that go beyond typical tourist guides.

+The system integrates with OpenAI API (chatGPT-o4-mini model) and the Google Serper API for web searches, enhanced with local Vietnamese travel knowledge through semantic search.

 ## Features
 - Generate a detailed travel itinerary with daily plans, dining options, and downtime.